benjihan/zingzong/src/README.md

 If time is not set the player tries to auto detect the music duration.
 However a number of musics are going into unnecessary loops which makes it hard to properly detect.
-Detection threshold is set to 30 minutes.

 If time is set to zero `0` or `inf` the player will run forever.